dask/distributed/docs/source/resilience.rst

     task graph via other Dask functions) is not kept in the scheduler, as it is often quite large, and so the loss of this data is irreparable.
-You may wish to call :meth:`~distributed.client.Client.replicate` on the data with a suitable replication factor to ensure that it remains long-lived or else back the data off of some resilient store, like a file system.
+You may wish to call :meth:`~distributed.client.Client.replicate` on the data with a suitable replication factor to ensure that it remains long-lived or else back the data off on some resilient store, like a file system.